s-expressions/twinjo/README.md

 Twinjo Text is a variant of Lisp S-expressions, and Twinjo Binary is a subset of ASN.1 Basic Encoding Rules.
 It makes no use of ASN.1 schemas.

-variant of Lisp S-expressions, and Twinjo Binary, a subset of ASN.1 Basic Encoding Rules.
-It makes no use of ASN.1 schemas.

 It also arranges for there to be just one encoding for each datum represented, although the Twinjo Text rules don't quite correspond to any Lisp syntax, and the Twinjo Binary rules don't conform to either of